Disappearance of Brian Shaffer

-Brian Randall Shaffer (born February 11, 1979) was an American medical student at the Ohio State University College of Medicine who has been missing since the early hours of April 1, 2006, after security cameras recorded him just outside a bar in Columbus.
-He had gone out with friends earlier in the evening of March 31 to celebrate the beginning of spring break; later, he was separated from them, and they assumed he had gone home.
-The security camera outside the entrance to the second-floor bar recorded him briefly talking to two women just before 2 a.m. and then walking off-screen without any further evidence of him leaving the area.
-Shaffer has not been seen or heard from since.
+In the early hours of April 1, 2006, Brian Randall Shaffer, a 27‑year‑old medical student at the Ohio State University College of Medicine, disappeared in Columbus, Ohio, United States.
+He had spent the previous night, March 31, having drinks with friends at a campus‑area bar to mark the start of spring break.
+He later became separated from them, and they assumed he had gone home.

+Security footage from outside the second‑floor entrance recorded Shaffer briefly speaking with two women just before 2 a.m. before walking out of frame.
+No video shows him exiting the building, and he has not been seen or heard from since.
 The case received national media attention.

-Shaffer's disappearance has been especially puzzling to investigators since there was no other publicly accessible entrance or exit to the bar at that time (though there was a service exit near where he was last seen).
-Columbus police have several theories about what happened; some interest and suspicion has been directed at a friend of Shaffer's who accompanied him that night, but he was advised against taking polygraph tests regarding the incident.
-While foul play has been suspected, including the possible involvement of the purported Smiley Face serial killer, it has also been speculated that he might be alive and living somewhere else under a new identity.
+Shaffer's disappearance has been especially puzzling to investigators because the bar had no other publicly accessible exits at the time, aside from a nearby service door.
+Columbus police have explored several theories about what happened.
+Some scrutiny has focused on a friend who was with Shaffer that night, though he was advised not to take polygraph tests.
+Other speculation has included a possible connection to the purported Smiley Face serial killer, but police rejected any link to the alleged killer, consistent with the FBI and other agencies.
+It has also been suggested that Shaffer might be alive and living elsewhere under a new identity.

 Background

-Brian Shaffer grew up in Pickerington, Ohio, a suburb outside of Columbus, the elder of Randy and Renee Shaffer's two sons.
+Brian Randall Shaffer was born on February 11, 1979, and grew up in Pickerington, Ohio, a suburb outside of Columbus, the elder of Randy and Renee Shaffer's two sons.
 He graduated from the local high school in 1997 and went to Ohio State University (OSU) for his undergraduate work.
 Six years later he graduated with a degree in microbiology.

 Following that, Shaffer began studies at the OSU College of Medicine in 2004.
 During his second year there, in March 2006, his mother died of myelodysplasia.
 Shaffer's friends say that although he appeared to be handling it well, her death was hard for him.

 During his time at medical school, Shaffer had become romantically involved with another medical student, Alexis Waggoner.
 She, along with their families and friends, believed that Brian would probably be proposing marriage to her later in 2006, most likely on a trip to Miami the couple had planned for spring break at the beginning of April.
 Tropical locations such as Miami attracted Shaffer; he liked the relaxed lifestyles.
 He told his friends that despite his decision to pursue a medical career, his real ambition was to start a band playing music in the vein of Jimmy Buffett.